Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 AND … if you’re interested in exploring Parts Work and possibly working through a challenge or decision you’re facing and you live in California or Florida, please feel free to reach out to me directly to explore therapy together.

-Or if you live outside of these states, please consider enrolling in the waitlist for the Relational Trauma Recovery School – or my signature online course, Hard Families, Good Boundaries, designed to support you in healing your adverse early beginnings and create a beautiful adulthood for yourself, no matter where you started out in life.
+And wherever you live, please consider enrolling in the waitlist for my new signature course – Overcoming Relational Trauma: The Course – or my other online course, Hard Families, Good Boundaries, both designed to support you in healing your adverse early beginnings and create a beautiful adulthood for yourself, no matter where you started out in life.

 And until next time, please take very good care of yourself.
 You’re so worth it.